Skip to main content

 This copies all objects:

 The Rclone options --progress --stats 15s print a progress bar with estimated time to completion and detailed transfer statistics every 15 seconds.
-When working with versioned buckets, Rclone copies the latest version of each object by default.
-See Use Rclone with Versioned Buckets and Objects for more details, including specific guidance about how to work with specific versions and delete markers.
+For versioned buckets, Rclone copies the latest version of each object by default.
+See Use Rclone with versioned buckets and objects for more details, including specific guidance on how to work with specific versions and delete markers.

 Optimize Rclone performance

 To optimize Rclone throughput with AI Object Storage, use flags to fine-tune parallelism and chunking for large files.
-The most significant flags are:
+The main flags are:

 • --transfers: Sets the number of concurrent file transfers.
-Adjusting this helps fully utilize the available network bandwidth between the customer and CoreWeave, or between CoreWeave regions.
+Adjust this flag to use the available network bandwidth between your environment and CoreWeave, or between CoreWeave regions.

 • --checkers: Controls the number of concurrent file checks for equality.
-This is useful to adjust when transferring many small files.
+Adjust this flag when transferring many small files.

-• --s3-chunk-size: Defines the chunk size used for uploading files larger than the upload_cutoff or files with unknown sizes.
+• --s3-chunk-size: Defines the chunk size used to upload files larger than the upload_cutoff or files with unknown sizes.
 Larger chunks reduce HTTP requests but increase memory usage.

 • --s3-upload-concurrency: Sets the level of concurrency for multipart uploads.

 To check the default values for each flag, use rclone help flags.
-Rclone has many flags, so grep is useful to filter the output.
+Rclone has many flags, so use grep to filter the output.

 rclone help flags | grep -E -- '--checkers|--transfers|--s3-chunk-size|--s3-upload-concurrency'